scratchfoundation/scratchjr/README.md

 iOS      | Released in App Store
 Android  | Released in Google Play

-## Release Schedule

-As of this writing, the Android version now supports Android 4.4 and above.

 ## Architecture Overview
 The diagram below illustrates the architecture of ScratchJr and how the iOS (functional), Android (functional) and pure HTML5 (future)